yw4401/FinBot/README.md

 1. Model Optimization
    - RAG: Further improve RAG performance by distorting the data
-   - Question and Answering: Try more QA reading comprehension model and compare with the current models e.g. Llama 7B
+   - Question and Answering: Try more QA reading comprehension model and compare with the current models e.g. Llama 70B
 2. Product Deployment
-   -
+   - Follow-up Questions: Provide insights and recommendations based on user query and settings
+   - Incomporates intelligent filtering of KPIs from Yahoo Finance
+   - Improve Efficiency of data ingestion
+   - Look for initial user feedback for further iterations